sebbacon/starling/README.md

 Navigate to `http://localhost:8000/spending/` for a stacked spending chart grouped by preferred categories (spaces first, falling back to transaction categories).
 By default this view shows the last 12 months of activity; append `?days=180` (or similar) to compare different windows.

-Classification rules live in `config/classification_rules.yaml` and are evaluated in order.
-Add overrides for specific spaces or counterparties to sit ahead of Starling’s fallback category.
+Classification rules now live in the database (`ClassificationRule` entries) and are evaluated in ascending `position`.
+A default set ships with the migration; ongoing tweaks should happen through the admin UI so they apply immediately.

 ### Management commands